owencjones/cucumber-tech-test/commentary.md

 Initially, what I have to say about this is that the step definitions _all_ use `Regex`, but none of them would match anything but the exact expressed string, so they are not regular expressions.
 It's a small overhead, but passing strings would be moderately more performant to parse, and somewhat easier to write.

-The next point to make is that, whilst `And` is valid in many similar systems, in Cucumber.js, it's not a valid step definition. so `import { And } from 'cucumber'}` would return `And` as `undefined`.
-Generally, you would just use `When`.
+The next point to make is that, whilst `And` is valid in Cucumber syntax overall, and works in the Java version; in Cucumber.js, it's not a valid step definition. so `import { And } from 'cucumber'}` would return `And` as `undefined`.

-Similar to `And`, `But` is also not a function in cucumber.js, and it is also imported but not used in the code given.
+Similar to `And`, `But` is also not a function in Cucumber.js, and it is also imported but not used in the code given.

-The only Step definitions in Cucumber are `Given`, `When`, and `Then`.
+The only Step definitions in Cucumber.js are `Given`, `When`, and `Then`.

+_I'm not sure why And and But are not valid in cucumber.js, to be quite honest_

 (Cucumber.js Step definition syntax)[https://github.com/cucumber/cucumber-js/blob/master/docs/support_files/step_definitions.md]